renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/Clients/typescript-client.md

 The TypeScript client can do more than just connect to your server and run a flow.

-This example builds on the quickstart with additional features for interacting with Langflow.
+This example builds on the quickstart with additional features for interacting with Aiexec.

 1. Pass tweaks to your code as an object with the request.
 Tweaks change values within components for all calls to your flow.